Āhuru

-The ahuru (Auchenoceros punctatus) is a species of morid cod found in waters off the eastern coast of New Zealand and to the south as well as in the Cook Strait.
+The āhuru (Auchenoceros punctatus; /mi/) is a species of morid cod found in waters off the eastern coast of New Zealand and to the south as well as in the Cook Strait.
 It is found at depths from 5 to 420 m.
 This species grows to 13 cm in total length.
 It is the only known species of its genus.